This post may contain affiliate links. Please read our disclosure policy.

 The creamy pesto sauce is similar to an Alfredo but not quite as heavy.
 It starts as a sort of bechamel, then Parmesan adds a nice bite while Mozzarella makes it super creamy.

 - Melt some butter in a deep skillet or saute pan, then whisk in flour.
 Let it cook for a few minutes until it’s like a thick paste and golden in color.

 - Pour in chicken broth and milk or cream.
-Nonfat milk will cut some calories but a cream or even half and half will make it so smooth and creamy.
+Nonfat milk will cut some calories but a cream or even half and half will make it more smooth and creamy, so I use a combination of both.
 Let the sauce simmer for several minutes until it’s thick.
 Don’t boil it or it could scorch.
 You just want a nice simmer with bubbles coming to the top.

-- Remove from the heat and stir in pesto sauce and cheese.
+- Remove from the heat and stir in pesto and cheese.
+Add to the finished dish.

 Serving Suggestions and Variations

 With chicken, pasta, and a creamy pesto sauce, this is a pretty heavy meal.
 I like to serve it with a simple garden salad on the side.
 If I’m feeding a larger crowd, I’ll whip up a loaf of garlic bread, too.

 Another option is to add some veggies to the pasta.
 Fresh spinach, kale, or sun-dried tomatoes could simply be added and simmered with the sauce.
 Or sauteed broccoli, asparagus, mushrooms, or cherry tomatoes would all be fantastic.